teloxide/teloxide/README.md

 ### The dices bot

-This bot replies with a die throw to each received message:
+This bot replies with a dice throw to each received message:

 [[`examples/throw_dice.rs`](crates/teloxide/examples/throw_dice.rs)]